yordanov21/myplacesbox/README.md

 # myplacesbox
 ASP.NET Core application for the course C# Web - ASP.NET Core October 2020 @SoftUni

-This site is made for educational purposes and the entire code is Open source in GitHub : yordanov21
+This app is made for educational purposes and the entire code is Open source in GitHub : yordanov21 The site presents popular landmarks and hikes in Bulgaria.
+You can see all places generated in the app and create new landmarks and hikes.
+Also describe them to help other adventurers to expore the amazing places of Bulgaria.

 Technologies Used This website is designed and runs using the main technologies below:
 🔨 Built With: